 Starting in 1927, A. E. Lichtman managed the theater, which became an important cultural space for DC’s Black community.
 Due to segregation in the city, Black audiences were required to wait after show times reserved for white customers before they were allowed to enter the theatre.
 Unlike other theatres who followed this conduct, the Lincoln Theatre did not, and it provided the Black community with equal access to entertainment.
 Out of the 434 employees to work at the Lincoln Theatre during Lichtman’s management, only eleven (including him) were white.
 Today, the Lincoln Theatre is still a popular venue in the city for entertainment.

 The exterior of the theatre is relatively simple.
-The 50-foot high principal facade is a fully-developed symmetrical imposition featuring neoclassical design which is typical of the period.
+The principal facade is a fully-developed symmetrical imposition featuring neoclassical design which is typical of the period.
 A well-defined base, which resembles finished stone, has a central, recessed entrance with a large square marquee.
 The upper facade is of tan colored brick and has a large-scaled central window which is set within a slightly projecting bay.
 The three-part window is surmounted by a decorated recessed panel in its arched head, which employs a fan motif and other neoclassical motifs in pressed metal.
-A primary cornice beneath the brick parapet is enriched by its center pediment and running frieze which bears the inscription “LINCOLN THEATRE.”
+A primary cornice beneath the brick parapet is enriched by its center pediment and running frieze which bears the inscription “Lincoln Theatre.”

 The interior of the Lincoln is highly ornamented and is notable for its well-preserved state.
 The lobby, circulation spaces, and main auditorium feature neoclassical derived plaster details which are typical of the period and continue the motifs of the main facade.
 The ticket booth in the lobby is embellished with classically styled busts and medallions.
 Much of the decorative plaster was painted a deep bronze and highlighted in copper.

-DC designation: September 16, 1992
+DC Inventory: September 16, 1992

-National Register listing: October 27, 1993
+National Register: October 27, 1993